Vitamins

 - Thiamine (vitamin B1) helps the body cells change carbohydrates into energy.
 Getting enough carbohydrates is very important during pregnancy and breastfeeding.
 It is also essential for heart function and healthy nerve cells.

 - Choline helps in normal functioning of the brain and nervous system.
-Lack of choline can cause swelling in liver.
+Lack of choline can cause swelling in the liver.

 - Carnitine helps the body to change fatty acids into energy.